TyroneJensen/The-Simon-Game/README.md

 # The_Simon_Game

-The Simon Game reimagined as a website
+The Simon Game reimagined as a website using JQuery

 HTML, CSS, JS, JQuery